isomerpages/sndgo-corp/_combating-covid-19/Economic and Social Support.md

 # COVID-19 Recovery Grant (CRG) application portal

 Launched in January 2021, [CRG](https://msf-csg.gov.sg/preinstruction/crg) is to continue the support to workers who need some temporary financial help.
-The Grant focuses on workers in lower- to middle-income households who are presently experiencing involuntary job loss and will be open for application until 31 December 2021.
+The Grant focuses on workers in lower- to middle-income households who were experiencing involuntary job loss.
+The application window ended on 31 December 2021.

 # SupportGoWhere